tilo/smarter_csv/README.md

 Please check the 2.0-develop branch, and open issues marked v2.0 and leave your comments.

-Versions on the 1.2 branch will not print a deprecation warning if you set :verbose to true
+New versions on the 1.2 branch will soon print a deprecation warning if you set :verbose to true See below for list of deprecated options.

 ---------------
 #### SmarterCSV